-Securing funds is important, but can sometimes be a complicated process.
-Here are some suggestions for how to raise money for your Chapter’s activities:
+Securing funds is important but can sometimes be a complicated process.
+In some cases, seeking out non-cash donations of time, goods or services may be easier or more effective.
+Here are some suggestions for how to raise money and secure non-cash donations for your Chapter’s activities.

 - Ask for donations from Chapter and/or university alumni

-4. Apply for Net Impact Central Supported Programs
+Other Opportunities for Support from Net Impact Central

 Can I Use Net Impact’s Nonprofit Tax Exempt Status?